 You surely heard the term “Child Support” a lot before.
-You probably already know that it is a term about financial support to children, but without dealing with it, it is hard to know about the details.
+You probably already know that it is a term about financial support for children.
+But without dealing with it, it is hard to know about the details.
 So, in this article, we answer the question “What Is Child Support?” for you.

-According to the law, all the parents have the responsibility of supporting their children financially until they turn the age of 18.
+According to the law, all parents have the responsibility of supporting their children financially until they turn the age of 18.
 This law applies to birth parents as well as non-birth parents, adoptive parents, and step-parents.
 Also, in some cases, the child can be considered dependent after the age of 18 too.
-So far it is OK, but this not the answer to “What Is Child Support?“.
-It is used for a more particular practice, which is what you may think about when you hear these words.
+So far it is OK, but this is not the answer to the “What Is Child Support?” question.
+This term is mostly used for a more particular practice, which is what you may think about when you hear these words.
 So, let’s have a look at the meaning of this term, in the way it is mostly being used.

 What are Child Support Payments?

 The term “Child Support” refers to the payments which typically separated parents are ordered to make for supporting the needs of their children financially.
 The order can be given even in the cases that a parent has no contact with their children.
 In the eyes of the law, the responsibility of financial support is not related to their personal relationship either.

-So, this is the most basic answer to the question of “What is child support.
+So, this is the most basic answer to the question of “What is child support?”.
 However, there are more details about it.
-Most people don’t know how the Child Support works.
+Most people don’t know how Child Support works.
 So, let’s take a look at some details.

 Who Pays the Child Support Payments?